 By definition a FSMP cannot be an infant formula product.
 However, the FSMP definition does not exclude medical purpose products based on the age they are intended.
 Therefore, according to the definition, an FSMP can include medical purpose products for infants other than infant formula products as defined in Standard 1.1.2 of the Code.
 For example, Standard 2.9.1 does not include modulatory products such as human milk fortifiers and preterm supplementary products for infants as these do not meet the definition for an infant formula product.
 Therefore, these products are captured by Standard 2.9.5.
-As these medical purpose products for infants are captured by Standard 2.9.5, FSANZ considers the exclusion of FSMP formulated for infants under 12 months of age an appropriate condition statement.
+As these medical purpose products for infants are captured by Standard 2.9.5, FSANZ considers the exclusion of FSMP formulated for infants under 12 months of age an appropriate condition statement for inclusion in S15-5 of the approved draft variation.
 The condition statement requested by the applicant aligns with the EU Regulation, which does not allow the addition of steviol glycosides to dietary foods for babies and young children for special medical purposes, dietary foods for infants for special medical purposes and special formulae for infants and dietary foods for infants and young children for special medical purposes.